Caisse DE Depot ET Placement DU Quebec Sells 422,900 Shares of Conagra Brands, Inc. (NYSE:CAG)

-Caisse DE Depot ET Placement DU Quebec reduced its holdings in Conagra Brands, Inc. (NYSE:CAG – Free Report) by 66.4% in the third quarter, HoldingsChannel reports.
-The firm owned 213,552 shares of the company’s stock after selling 422,900 shares during the period.
-Caisse DE Depot ET Placement DU Quebec’s holdings in Conagra Brands were worth $5,856,000 at the end of the most recent quarter.
+Caisse DE Depot ET Placement DU Quebec cut its position in Conagra Brands, Inc. (NYSE:CAG – Free Report) by 66.4% during the 3rd quarter, HoldingsChannel.com reports.
+The institutional investor owned 213,552 shares of the company’s stock after selling 422,900 shares during the period.
+Caisse DE Depot ET Placement DU Quebec’s holdings in Conagra Brands were worth $5,856,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its position in shares of Conagra Brands by 6.6% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 64,185 shares of the company’s stock valued at $2,155,000 after buying an additional 3,975 shares during the last quarter.
-Great West Life Assurance Co.
-Can boosted its position in Conagra Brands by 0.4% in the first quarter.
-Great West Life Assurance Co.
-Can now owns 309,389 shares of the company’s stock worth $10,942,000 after purchasing an additional 1,186 shares during the last quarter.
-Synovus Financial Corp raised its stake in shares of Conagra Brands by 3.7% in the first quarter.
-Synovus Financial Corp now owns 22,548 shares of the company’s stock valued at $758,000 after buying an additional 807 shares during the period.
-Blair William & Co.
-IL raised its stake in shares of Conagra Brands by 19.8% in the first quarter.
-Blair William & Co.
-IL now owns 27,151 shares of the company’s stock valued at $911,000 after buying an additional 4,487 shares during the period.
-Finally, Allianz Asset Management GmbH raised its stake in shares of Conagra Brands by 509.0% in the first quarter.
-Allianz Asset Management GmbH now owns 366,225 shares of the company’s stock valued at $12,294,000 after buying an additional 306,086 shares during the period.
-Institutional investors and hedge funds own 84.27% of the company’s stock.
+Several other hedge funds have also recently made changes to their positions in CAG.
+Kestra Private Wealth Services LLC raised its holdings in shares of Conagra Brands by 4.4% in the 2nd quarter.
+Kestra Private Wealth Services LLC now owns 27,405 shares of the company’s stock valued at $924,000 after acquiring an additional 1,145 shares in the last quarter.
+Invesco Ltd. raised its stake in Conagra Brands by 37.1% during the third quarter.
+Invesco Ltd. now owns 9,675,187 shares of the company’s stock valued at $265,294,000 after buying an additional 2,619,372 shares during the last quarter.
+Brandywine Global Investment Management LLC raised its stake in Conagra Brands by 21.7% during the third quarter.
+Brandywine Global Investment Management LLC now owns 1,867,203 shares of the company’s stock valued at $51,199,000 after buying an additional 333,326 shares during the last quarter.
+Aigen Investment Management LP increased its holdings in shares of Conagra Brands by 294.8% in the 3rd quarter.
+Aigen Investment Management LP now owns 105,923 shares of the company’s stock worth $2,904,000 after purchasing an additional 79,092 shares in the last quarter.
+Finally, International Assets Investment Management LLC bought a new stake in shares of Conagra Brands in the 3rd quarter worth $2,961,000.
+84.27% of the stock is currently owned by institutional investors.

-Conagra Brands (NYSE:CAG – Get Free Report) last released its quarterly earnings results on Thursday, January 4th.
-The company reported $0.71 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.68 by $0.03.
+Conagra Brands (NYSE:CAG – Get Free Report) last issued its quarterly earnings data on Thursday, January 4th.
+The company reported $0.71 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.68 by $0.03.
+The business had revenue of $3.21 billion for the quarter, compared to the consensus estimate of $3.23 billion.
 Conagra Brands had a return on equity of 14.78% and a net margin of 8.09%.
-The business had revenue of $3.21 billion during the quarter, compared to analyst estimates of $3.23 billion.
-During the same quarter in the previous year, the company posted $0.81 earnings per share.
-Conagra Brands’s revenue for the quarter was down 3.2% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Conagra Brands, Inc. will post 2.59 EPS for the current year.
+The company’s quarterly revenue was down 3.2% compared to the same quarter last year.
+During the same period in the prior year, the business posted $0.81 earnings per share.
+As a group, analysts expect that Conagra Brands, Inc. will post 2.59 earnings per share for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which was paid on Thursday, February 29th.
-Stockholders of record on Tuesday, January 30th were given a $0.35 dividend.
-The ex-dividend date was Monday, January 29th.
+Stockholders of record on Tuesday, January 30th were issued a dividend of $0.35 per share.
+The ex-dividend date of this dividend was Monday, January 29th.
 This represents a $1.40 annualized dividend and a dividend yield of 5.04%.
-Conagra Brands’s payout ratio is 67.96%.
+Conagra Brands’s dividend payout ratio is presently 67.96%.

 Conagra Brands, Inc, together with its subsidiaries, operates as a consumer packaged goods food company primarily in the United States.
 The company operates through Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice segments.
 The Grocery & Snacks segment primarily offers shelf stable food products through various retail channels.